liborty/TokenCrypt/README.md

 ## More Secure Alternative

-There is a vulnerability, inherent in `ncrpt` and `dcrpt` design, to specialist search engines sifting through the whole internet, possibly matching pairs of (keydir outdir) directories by their same structures, file names and sizes.
+There is a vulnerability, inherent in `ncrpt` and `dcrpt` design, to specialist search engines sifting through the whole internet, possibly matching up pairs of (keydir outdir) directories by their same structures, file names and sizes.
 Thus, in theory, such engines could pair them up, even if they were uploaded to two unrelated places.

 Two alternative scripts, `expcrypt` and `impcrypt`, address this vulnarability.
 It is recommended that `expcrypt` be used prior to exporting snapshots of the local indir to any unsecure locations, such as the internet; `impcrypt` is for importing them back (for recovery purposes).
 It unpacks, decrypts and decompresses.